 The NZCA is New Zealand's national governing body for the Olympic sport of curling.

 New Zealand is a member of the World Curling Federation (WCF).
-The WCF administers the sport at a global level, conducting Men's and Women's World Curling Championships – Open, Junior (under 21) and Senior (50+) – as well as Mixed Doubles and Winter Olympic Curling competitions.
-The NZCA supplies New Zealand delegates to the World Curling Federation General Assembly.
+The WCF administers the sport globally, conducting Men's and Women's World Curling Championships – Open, Junior (under 21) and Senior (50+) – as well as Mixed Doubles and Winter Olympic Curling competitions.
+New Zealand is one of the few places on earth that still actively plays the traditional outdoor "crampit" curling and still has regular inter-club competitions.
+The outdoor game played here differs little from the game that the curlers right played in 1885!